boldbi/bold-bi-docs/docs/embedded-bi/javascript-based/api-reference/members.md

 </h3>

-Specify whether to show or hide the `Show all columns` option in `view underlying data` from widgets, which would be used by both viewer and designer of the dashboard.
+Specify whether to show all the columns in the `View Underlying Data` of the selected widgets or to show only the columns of data used in the selected widget.
+This member would be used by both viewer and designer of the dashboard.

 <br>